Marlow Allotments Association

 The Association

 The Marlow Allotments Association (MAA) was established in 1983 as a response to a proposal to sell off the Hanging Hill site for housing.
-With the help and support from the National Society for Allotment and Leisure Gardeners (NSALG), the Association was successful in preventing the loss of this valuable site - we remain vigilant.
+With the help and support from the National Society for Allotment and Leisure Gardeners (NSALG), the Association was successful in preventing the loss of this valuable site - we remain vigilant, prepared to again defend the Allotments Site from any take over threat.

-It is vital that the Association has high membership enrolments each year, in the event of a threat to either site this will demonstrate that we consistently have the support of the majority of tenants from both sites.
-This will then send a powerful signal to those who may doubt our resolve!
+It is vital that the Association has high membership enrolments each year, in the event of a threat to either site to demonstrate that we consistently have the support of the majority of tenants from both sites.
+This will then send a powerful signal to those who may doubt our resolve, THERE IS POWER IN NUMBERS!

 As well as helping to protect the future of the sites, membership of the Association offers a number of other benefits including a Seed Scheme.